 Most blockbuster movie franchises tend to be pretty similar in their makeup.
 Whether it’s the Marvel Cinematic Universe, Star Wars, or Harry Potter, the most successful series feature loads of action and tons of special effects.
 Virtually all blockbuster movie franchises fall under the sci-fi, superhero, or fantasy umbrellas, or at the very least, they’re full of explosive action like the James Bond and Fast and Furious movies.
 For the most part, this has always been the case.
 Back in the 1980s, which is when the idea of the blockbuster franchise really came into its own, action and genre series led the pack.
 Star Wars, Indiana Jones, Back to the Future… it’s not hard to imagine any of those film series doing very well today (especially in the case of Star Wars, since it still is doing well today).
 But there’s one blockbuster franchise that also came of age in the ’80s that doesn’t fit that mold at all, and that’s the Rocky franchise.

-From its beginnings as a Best Picture Oscar-winning drama to its ever-increasing craziness to its unheard-of for a sports drama box office prowess, nothing about the Rocky franchise’s success has been predictable.
+From its beginnings as a Best Picture Oscar-winning drama to its ever-increasing craziness and its genre-defying box office prowess, nothing about the Rocky franchise’s success has been predictable.
 And that’s why it’s the ultimate underdog of blockbuster movie franchises.

 Tune in to THIS on Saturday, June 27 for a Rocky sequel marathon.
 We’re airing Rocky II-V all in order starting at 7 pm/6 C and running all night long.